This is one of my favorite series!

 something you like here and become a follower.

 Followers Will Receive 2 Bonus Entries For Each Way They Follow.

 Plus 2 Bonus Entries For Liking My Facebook Fan Page.

-Leave a comment for Christine for 5 Bonus Entries.
+Leave a comment for the author for 5 Bonus Entries.

 Pin this giveaway to Pinterest for 3 Bonus Entries.